-When I wrote this post back in 2020, I had been thinking a lot lately about live comedy, and how much of a role in plays in my life.
-Regular readers of my blog will know that Liam and I make regular trips to comedy gigs (you know, pre-covid of course) and last year we went to what was probably our record number of gigs.
-This year was actually set to beat that record, but this little bitch of a pandemic managed to piss all over that, so chances are next year will be a busy one comedy wise.
+When I wrote this post back in 2020, I had been thinking a lot about stand-up comedy and how much of a role it plays in my life.
+Regular readers of my blog will know that Liam and I make regular trips to comedy gigs (you know, pre-covid of course) and in 2019, we went to what was probably our record number of gigs.
+2020 was actually set to beat that record, but this little bitch of a pandemic managed to piss all over that, so the initial thought was that 2021 would be a big one comedy wise.
 Unfortunately, so far we’ve had three of our upcoming gigs postponed, and while things have started to open back up again at the time of updating, I’m convinced there might be a few more.

-The #SaveLiveComedy campaign of 2020 got me thinking about how much live comedy has made an impact on my life, so today, I’m looking at some of my all-time favourite comedy performances.
+The #SaveLiveComedy campaign of 2020 got me thinking about how much live comedy has made an impact on my life, so this post looks at some of my all-time favourite comedy performances.
 This is a combination of shows I’ve seen live, and performances we’ve watched on DVD/Netflix specials that have stuck with me.
 I’ve included YouTube videos where possible so you can watch them for yourself, so enjoy!

 We have to start with one of the greats.
 Lee Evans has been a comedy hero of mine ever since my friend Tammy brought his XL Tour DVD to my house on sleepover that we had.
 I have never laughed as much as I have when watching his stand-up.
 It’s relatable, it’s slapstick, and he just has this amazing energy in how he delivers his material.
 You’ll find hundreds of clips of his routines on YouTube, and I strongly suggest you check them out.
 It’s hard to pick one routine that I love the most, so instead I’ll tell you what I love the most about him as a person.